Mandy-cyber/Down-The-Rabbit-Hole/README.md

 ## 👩‍🏫 Project Philosphy
 ## 👩‍💻 Features, Skills and Techniques
 ### Animation and Graphic Design
- - All designs were created using [Procreate software] (https://procreate.art/).
+ - All designs were created using [Procreate software](https://procreate.art/).
  Procreate is an IOS and iPadOS application for digital illustration and graphic editing.
 ### Python
- - This project uses the [Flask web development framework] (https://flask.palletsprojects.com/en/2.1.x/#api-reference).
+ - This project uses the [Flask web development framework](https://flask.palletsprojects.com/en/2.1.x/) .
  Flask is a web framework written in Python used to create web applications.
  - We created the user authentication system used in our project, as well as the under-lying databases used for this system.
  - Python was also used for web scraping.
 ### Html